Th0rgrlm/Xylophone/README.md

 }
 ```

-The tempo of the song can be easily changed in the MID file header.
-Tempo has the identifier `0x51`.
+The tempo of the song can be easily changed while exporting the .MID file.

 ## What we learned